ctruong0615/LOL25GOLD/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
-Within the entire dataset, there seems to be a several columns that are not missing at random (NMAR), which includes `ban1`, `ban2` `ban3` `ban4` `ban5`.
-When analyzing these columns, it is apparent that missingness does not depend on any other columns, and it is only these columns whose values are not missing based on a pattern or trend of some sort.
-When thinking about this from the perspective of a player, the player can simply choose to not ban a champion, perhaps due to strategic reasons.
-As a result, these columns should be NMAR because there is a chance that missingness just depends on the actual missing value as players cause this missing value from deciding not to ban.

-Additionally, there is a rather simple method of obtaining the data needed to explain the missingness, which would make these columns missing at random (MAR).
-To do this, we can organize data into a column `used_all_bans`, which contains a value **1** for every ban has been made by players, and a **0** if every ban has not been made.
+Within the entire dataset, there seem to be several columns that are not missing at random (NMAR), which include `goldat20`, `opp_goldat20`, `goldat25`, and `opp_goldat25`.
+These values can be NaN, even when `goldat10` and `goldat15` are not.
+That is because it is possible for the game to end before this time.
+I would argue that the true values here should be the values at the time the game ended.
+This means the true values should typically be smaller values, making the missingness dependent on the values.

 ### Missingness Dependency
 This section uses permutation tests to determine whether or not the missingness of `golddiffat10` depends on two different columns, that being `league` and `side`.
 For both of the permutation tests, the test statistic chosen is Total Variance Distance (TVD) and the significance level that is chosen is 0.5.